SynBioDex/SbolStandardWebsite/content/join/_index.md

 cta_description: "Fill in our membership form and we will be in touch.
 No obligations - just a way for us to know you are part of the community."
 cta_btn_text: "Join the Community"
 cta_btn_url: "https://docs.google.com/forms/d/12OfLZ05guthLVvdapwxHWq7JSBaTPr_O3QXIeiGDfPU/edit"
+summary: "SBOL is built by the community, for the community.
+Whether you contribute code, attend workshops, or simply stay informed - there is a place for you."
 ---